hekmon/DiskTools/README.md

 The script will compute the next sector safe to be used for a new aligned partition by taking into account your disk particularities : `1056768`.

-In this case it is the sector just after the last one used, but this is because I made sure that [GPTinitialize](https://github.com/Hekmon/DiskTools#gptinitialize) creates very precise partitions bounderies and wastes no space (at least for 512/4096 scenarios) : it won't always be the case for other partitions so don't assume a simple `+1` !
+In this case it is the sector just after the last one used, but this is because I made sure that [GPTinitialize](https://github.com/Hekmon/DiskTools#gptinitialize) creates very precise partitions bounderies and wastes no space (at least for 512/4096 scenarios) : it won't always be the case for other partitions so don't assume a simple `+1` for every cases !

 ## License